vicramon/ember-tutorial/chapters/ember-view.md

   ).property('model.kind')
 ```

-`classNameBindings` will look for the property you named and execute it.
-In this case, since the return value is not a boolean, it will be used as a class name.
+In this case, since the return value is not a boolean, the return value will be used as the class name.
 If the return value is undefined then it won't do anything.
 Here, a class of `meow` will be applied if the model is a cat, and `woof` if it's a dog.

 There's actually an abbreviated version of this that you can optionally use: